 With gratitude and respect we acknowledge the significant contributions Indigenous peoples have, and continue to make, on these lands.

-The Brockville Public Library (BPL) was formally established in July 1895, an out-growth of the collections and services developed by the Brockville Mechanic’s Institute.
+The Brockville Public Library (BPL) was established in May 1895, an out-growth of the collections and services developed by the Brockville Mechanic’s Institute.

 A library building grant from Andrew Carnegie in 1902 (one of 111 such grants in Ontario) resulted in the opening of the Carnegie Library (later the Brockville Public Library) in 1904.

 The Library underwent two expansions and renovations in 1971 (east on George Street) and 1996 (south on Buell Street) to create the building we use today.